 Devin isn't treating this as a one-off.
 A win like this — at a brand-new event, against a 173-strong international field — puts him firmly in the conversation for Team Germany selection, and from there, a shot at the Backyard Ultra World Championships.
 That's the goal he's working towards: representing Germany on the world stage, not just collecting another finish.

-Given where he started — an unfit founder testing his own shoes on a 5K he could barely finish — I wouldn't bet against him.
+Given where he started — an unfit founder who collapsed after his very first marathon — I wouldn't bet against him.

 Why This Matters